|

 Photograph Collection, 1907-1921

-53 photo prints: b&w: 4 X 5
+53 B/W photo prints: 4 X 5

 SWCPC 69

-This collection consists of photographs of groups of people,
+This collection consists of

-agricultural activities, architecture, and animals.
-It contains a photograph of Red Bluff
+animals.
+It contains a photograph of Red Bluff Dam on the Pecos River.
+The

+century.
 They farmed along the Pecos River.

 Gelin Family